Chart Color Schemes

 Millmerran faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 12.6%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 10.3%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.1%).
-Vocational credentials are prominent, with 39.2% of residents aged 15+ holding such qualifications, including advanced diplomas (8.1%) and certificates (31.1%).
+The area faces educational challenges, with university qualification rates (12.6%) substantially below the Australian average of 30.4%.
+This represents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees lead at 10.3%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.1%).
+Trade and technical skills feature prominently, with 39.2% of residents aged 15+ holding vocational credentials, including advanced diplomas (8.1%) and certificates (31.1%).

 Frequently Asked Questions - Education